wavesplatform/private-node-docker-image/README.md

 You can use the following tags:

 - `latest`, `mainnet` - current version of Mainnet
-- `X.X.X` - specific version of Waves Node
+- `vX.X.X` - specific version of Waves Node